docker-library/docs/crate/README-short.txt

-Crate is a shared nothing, fully searchable, document oriented cluster datastore
+Crate is a shared nothing, fully searchable, SQL database with the NoSQL goodies.